 By adding call-backs to your contact center strategy, spikes in call volume can be a thing of the past, even on the most understaffed days.

 How does it work you ask?
 Here’s a visual representation of how call-backs can help eliminate spikes in call volume:

 When agents can’t keep up with calls, the Average Speed to Answer (ASA) grows.
 That drives up the abandonment rate, as callers get tired of waiting on hold.
 Long wait times also lead to frustrated customers who then take out their anger on agents, raising average handle time and lowering agent morale.
 Your service level agreements can suffer, too.

 So if you’re experiencing a spike in call volume, you can use call-backs to defer those calls to a later time when call volume is expected drop.
 The basic effect is “smoothing out” the call traffic.

 Take a look at the charts below.
-The call volume between 10:00 AM -1:00 PM is significantly higher than any other times.
-Therefore, the excess call volume can be spread across a time frame where there is little to no wait time, in this case it’s 2:00 PM – 4:30 PM.
-This helps to achieve the desired “smoothed out” call volume, and gives agents and the contact center peace of mind.
+The call volume between 10:00 AM -1:00 PM is significantly higher than any other time.
+Therefore, the excess call volume can be spread across a time frame where there is little to no wait time; in this case, it’s 2:00 PM – 4:30 PM.
+This helps to achieve the desired “smoothed out” call volume and gives agents and the contact center peace of mind.

 Don’t let Mondays stress you out.
 Instead, let call-backs make the most out of your agents, improve ASA (Average Speed to Answer), and eliminate hold time for callers.